-Arming everyone within an organization with the best knowledge and data available to understand current, mid, and long-term impacts from increasing flood types and intensities is the first step toward next gen risk management, business continuity and capital decision making.
+Arming an organization is leaders with the best knowledge and data available to understand current, mid-range, and long-term impacts from increasing of flooding types and flood intensities is the first step toward smart risk management, business continuity planning and capital decision making.

-Identifying and defining the vulnerability of physical and economic assets to flooding equips an organization with the critical information needed to prioritize, budget for and execute adaptation plans that lower their risks to impacts from tidal, sea level rise, hurricane and storm flooding, as well as heavy rainfall and groundwater inundation.
+Identifying and defining the vulnerability of physical and economic assets to flooding equips an organization with the critical information needed to prioritize, budget for and execute adaptation plans that lower their risks to impacts from tidal, sea level rise, hurricane and storm flooding, heavy rainfall and groundwater inundation.

-Mortgage lenders and insurance companies can similarly benefit by accessing a fuller accounting of a property’s flood vulnerability – especially from non-storm related flooding, and ground water inundation.
+Mortgage lenders and insurance companies can similarly benefit by accessing a fuller accounting of a property’s flood vulnerability – including non-storm related flooding, and ground water inundation.

-Financial institutions that package mortgage-backed securities and those that own portfolios containing real estate assets are wisely moving toward incorporating future focused analyses of changing flood patterns and intensities into their strategic investment decisions.
+Financial institutions that package mortgage-backed securities and those that own portfolios containing real estate assets are wisely moving toward incorporating analyses of changing flood patterns and intensities into their strategic investment decisions.

-Telecoms and Utilities with assets located in tidally influenced areas use CRC vulnerability studies to make better equipment siting and installation decisions, as well as prioritize adaptation solutions and plans for their most critical assets.
-The benefits range from reduced outages & improved reputation to avoided maintenance, equipment replacement, and emergency retrofitting costs.
+Telecoms and Utilities with assets in tidal areas use Coastal Risk vulnerability studies to make better equipment siting and installation decisions, as well as prioritize adaptation solutions and plans for their most critical assets.
+The benefits range from reduced outages and improved reputation to avoided maintenance, equipment replacement, and emergency retrofitting costs.

-The cost benefit of adaptation strategies are industry and site specific and will vary from location to location, and often require multi-stakeholder involvement.
-Coastal Risk’s management and science professionals have depth in working with governments at the local, municipal, state and federal levels and can serve as a bridge and a convener bringing together diverse stakeholders and linking public and private sector interests for capacity- and resilience-building.”
+The cost/benefit of an adaptation strategy is specific to an industry, company, and property and may require multi-stakeholder involvement.
+Coastal Risk’s management and science professionals are experienced in working with governments at the local, municipal, state and federal levels along with our clients, and can serve as a bridge to bring together diverse stakeholders and link public and private sector interests.

 For futher information or to schedule a consultation, please contact: